2i2c-org/docs/user/topics/data/index.md

 ## References and attribution

-Much of this material was adapted from the [Pangeo Cloud User Guide](https://pangeo.io/cloud.html).
+Much of this material was adapted from the [Pangeo documentation](https://pangeo.io/).